senderle/bookworm-compose/README.md

 # bookworm-compose

 A docker-compose stack for bookworm.
+Separate volumes to
+1. Serve a mysql bookworm instance with an API over gunicorn.
+2. Publish that bookworm to http using nginx for both the raw API and the vega-lite visualizations.
+(The old line chart visualizations will need some tweaking, alas.)
+3. Add ssl encryption.

 ## prerequisites

 - [docker and docker compose](https://www.docker.com/products/docker-desktop)

-Default root passwords for mysql are insecure and stored as an environment variable in `docker-compose.yml`.
-Some are also stored in mysql config files.
+Default root passwords for mysql are handled through docker secrets and stored at `compose/mysql/dev_root_pw` `compose/mysql/dev_user_pw`.

-It's a mess, will be fixed later.
-For now, just work with the included passwords.
+A number of helper functions are contained in the bash script `bin/run`.
+* `build_bookworm` creates a bookworm.
+* `dev` fires up a local server over nginx.

 ## quick-ish start